cozis/blogtech/README.md

 ```
 this will generate `serve`, `serve_cov`, and `serve_debug`.
 These are respectively release, coverage, and debug build.
 Unless you're modifying the source you need to use `serve`.

-If you want to enable HTTPS, you'll need to create a `3p` directory (in the same folder as this README) and clone BearSSL in it
+If you want to enable HTTPS, you'll need to create a `3p` directory (in the same folder as this README) and clone BearSSL in it.
+Then you'll need to build it.
 ```
 $ mkdir 3p
 $ cd 3p
 $ git clone https://www.bearssl.org/git/BearSSL
+$ cd BearSSL
+$ make -j
-$ cd ..
+$ cd ../../
 $ make -B HTTPS=1
 ```
 which will produce the same executables but with HTTPS enabled.
 Your private key `key.pem` and certificate `cert.pem` will need to be stored in the same folder as the executable.